privatejfx141/teq-data-platform/sprint-backlog/sprint-2/tasks.md

 * Needed to determine what templates can be uploaded and what data they can contain

-# U3 | 10 story points
-## T11 | 5 story points
+## T11 | 10 story points
-Add UI for displaying status of uploaded files with errors if they occur
+Input data read from input excel file into the database
 * communicate with parsing/data insertion system
-* notify user of any error inconsistency or duplication in the data they upload

-## T12 Dependency: T11 | 5 story points
-Input data read from input excel file into the database
 * transform data into the format suitable for injection into database